Detected Issues

 A Suspect Dependency models a dependencies issue, a defect in project dependencies that may open the door to software supply-chain attacks.

 A classic example is having an indirect dependency which was compromised by an actor to inject malware in the software that depends on that component.
-The actor may inject malicious code and indirectly attack the organizations that uses the affected version(s) of the malware component.
+The actor may inject malicious code and indirectly attack the organizations that use the affected version(s) of the malware component.

-A CI/CD misconfiguration is any flaw in the configuration of a tool, that could allow bad actors to perform unintended operations affecting the software pipeline.
+A CI/CD misconfiguration is any flaw in the configuration of a tool that could allow bad actors to perform unintended operations affecting the software pipeline.

 Examples of misconfigurations are:

-• poor access control practices like the lack of multi-factor authentication,
+Poor access control practices like the lack of multi-factor authentication.

-• publicly accessible storage buckets in the cloud infrastructure,
+Publicly accessible storage buckets in the cloud infrastructure.

-• flaws in CI pipelines, critical data not encrypted at rest,
+Flaws in CI pipelines, critical data not encrypted at rest.

-• weak password policies and non-rotated encryption keys
+Weak password policies and non-rotated encryption keys.

 When a software supply chain attack occurs, the bad actors may infiltrate malicious code and unintended behaviour, open backdoors and change the software in a way that could be used as a vector for malware delivery.

-From evidence collected, a maliciousness score for the software under analysis is computed.
+for the software under analysis is calculated.
 With enough evidence accumulated, the analyzed software could be classified as potentially malicious.

 A secret in this context is any piece of information that allows an actor to gain access to a sensitive resource.
 Typical secrets are authentication credentials like usernames and passwords, API keys / tokens, cryptographic keys (symmetric or private), pass phrases, and many more.